The Gauss formulas for Laplacians on submanifolds: Introduction

 The article \cite{CCM17} and \cite{Orszag, Yamada_2018} were all done for the case of the sphere, and considered specific extensions: one type of extension in \cite{CCM17} and two in \cite{Orszag, Yamada_2018}.
 The paper \cite{CCY_22} extended the prior work to an ellipsoid, and it produced a formula that worked for any general extension vector field.
 In addition, it generalized the work of \cite{CCM17, Orszag, Yamada_2018} as it could also cover the case of the sphere.

-In this paper, we extend the formula to a general hypersurface in the Euclidean space, and write it for a vector field instead of a $1$-form as it was presented in \cite{CCY_22}.
-Moreover, we do not need a divergence free condition which was required in \cite{CCY_22}.
-In addition, using the vector field formula for a hypersurface, we are able to extend the formula from \cite{CCY_22} to a surface of revolution.
+The observation that we make in this article is that the restriction argument described above can be viewed as a special case of the Gauss formula, where we focus on the tangential component.
+We now keep track of both of the tangential and normal components and consider different type of Laplacians and general ambient manifolds, not just a Euclidean space, as well as any codimension $k\geq 1$.
+As a result, we obtain the Gauss formulas for Laplacians on submanifolds.
+Moreover, we do not need a divergence free condition which was required in \cite{CCY_22} although we write down some additional formulas in the case of the divergence free vector fields, too.
+Finally, using the formula for a hypersurface, we are able to extend the Lie derivative formula from \cite{CCY_22} to a surface of revolution.